rancher/rancher-docs/docs/getting-started/installation-and-upgrade/other-installation-methods/air-gapped-helm-cli-install/publish-images.md

 The image list, `rancher-images.txt` or `rancher-windows-images.txt`, is expected to be on the workstation in the same directory that you are running the `rancher-load-images.sh` script.
 The `rancher-images.tar.gz` should also be in the same directory.

+1. Ensure that the rancher project is created in your private registry.
+   Otherwise, an error will be reported like project rancher not found.

-1. Log into your private registry if required:
+2. Log into your private registry if required:
    ```plain
    docker login <REGISTRY.YOURDOMAIN.COM:PORT>
    ```

-1. Make `rancher-load-images.sh` an executable:
+3. Make `rancher-load-images.sh` an executable:
    ```
    chmod +x rancher-load-images.sh
    ```

-1. Use `rancher-load-images.sh` to extract, tag and push the images from `rancher-images.tar.gz` to your private registry:
+4. Use `rancher-load-images.sh` to extract, tag and push the images from `rancher-images.tar.gz` to your private registry:

 ```plain
 ./rancher-load-images.sh --image-list ./rancher-images.txt \